MileHacker Logo

 • Learn essential Bajan Creole phrases to connect with locals authentically.

-• Savor authentic Bajan cuisine from local cook shops for a true taste of the island.
+• Savor authentic Bajan cuisine from local small local eateries for a genuine taste of the island.

 • Wander through local markets to watch everyday life and immerse yourself in the atmosphere.